peteroupc/html3dutil/tutorials/shapes.md

 the inside or the outside.
 This method takes two parameters:

 * The first parameter is true if the normals will be calculated such that the shape is shaded from the inside; otherwise, false.
-For this to work, each triangle in the mesh must have its vertices defined counterclockwise.
+For this to work, each triangle in the mesh must have its vertices defined in counterclockwise order.
 * The second parameter is true if the normals will be calculated such that the shape will have a flat appearance; otherwise, false (giving the shape a smooth appearance).
 This works by either giving each triangle the same normal (flat shading) or giving